-Gudkov, whose Levada Centre polls track the public mood, said the centre's research showed the number of Russians wanting to move abroad swelled to 22 percent in 2011-2013 after Putin's re-election, from 13 percent in 2009.
+Gudkov, whose Levada Centre polls track the public mood, said the center's research showed the number of Russians wanting to move abroad swelled to 22 percent in 2011-2013 after Putin's re-election, from 13 percent in 2009.

 Among the population as a whole that figure has flagged to 17 percent this year amid euphoria over Putin's annexation of Crimea, which has shored up the president's sagging ratings.

 But it remains as high as 40 percent among Putin's critics Gudkov says.

 Unlike earlier waves of émigrés fleeing Soviet-era political repression or those who fled poverty in the 1990s, many today keep one foot in Russia, by holding onto flats or businesses.
 That makes the size of the outflow hard to quantify.

 IT entrepreneur Leonid Volkov once criticized people for leaving rather than fighting for the changes they wanted to see at home.

 He did that as a campaign manager for Alexei Navalny, an anti-corruption blogger who sought to build on his leadership of mass street protests against Putin in the winter of 2011-12 to challenge a Kremlin ally in Moscow mayoral elections last year.

 The protests have since fizzled, Navalny is under house arrest and Volkov moved to Luxembourg in October.